- Acupuncture is a type of East Asian medicine that can relieve some types of pain.

 Some people become worried when they hear the word “needle”.
-This is understandable, but the needles that are used for acupuncture don’t look anything like the needles that are used for vaccines or blood tests.
+This is understandable, but the needles that are used for acupuncture don’t look anything like the needles that are used for shots or blood tests.
 Acupuncture needles are very, very thin and small.

 Am I at risk for getting an infection from having acupuncture?

-Pros (benefits) of acupuncture are:
+Pros (or benefits) of acupuncture are:

-- It usually causes no side effects
+- An acupuncture treatment usually causes no side effects

 - You may feel relaxed after an acupuncture treatment

-Cons of acupuncture are:
+Cons (negative aspects) of acupuncture are: